-[Drawing near to God]
+[Come near to God]

-Parents applaud and celebrate all of their child’s firsts: their first steps; their first word, and every sturdy new step they take throughout their life.
-I believe God, and Heaven must also rejoice then, as we draw near to Jesus–taking our very first baby steps of faith.
+Parents applaud and celebrate all of their child’s firsts: their first steps; their first words, and every sturdy new step they take throughout their life.
+Our Father, God, also rejoices as we draw near to Jesus–taking our very first baby steps of faith.
+(Zechariah 4:10)

 “The gatekeeper opens the gate for him, and the sheep listen to his voice.
 He calls his own sheep by name and leads them out.” –John 10:3

-So, maybe I originally thought that faith was an instantaneous thing: you say yes to God and it’s a done deal, right?
+So, maybe I originally thought that faith was an instantaneous thing; you say yes to God and it’s a done deal, right?
 (Hmm…nope).
 I was wrong on that point.
-(Philippians 3:12-14).
-I continue to find that I’m wrong about a lot of things, but this too is part of that ongoing pilgrimage.
-So we press on towards the goal.
+(Philippians 43:1-2)

 “And without faith it is impossible to please God, because anyone who comes to Him must believe that He exists and that He rewards those who earnestly seek Him.” –Hebrews 11:1

-In the 23 years I’ve been walking by faith, I’ve learned that while faith may first start with a seed, that seed can take some time to germinate before it begins to take root and starts to grow.
+In the time that I’ve been walking with Jesus, I’ve learned that while faith may first start with a seed, but that seed can take some time to germinate before it begins to take root and starts to grow.
 It also needs help to grow.
 How then could God ever deny a prayer like the one I prayed?

 “No one can come to me [Jesus] unless the Father who sent me draws them, and I will raise them up at the last day. –John 6:44

-With time and experience, I’ve learned that Jesus honors even the smallest of steps towards Him.
+With time and experience, I’ve learned that Jesus honors even the smallest steps towards Him.
 This is what He wants.
 It isn’t what we can do for Him that He wants.
-(We can give Him nothing) It’s what He can do in us and through us that He desires, but every strong relationship (including a relationship with God) requires a good measure of both giving and receiving, so faith requires forward movement.
+(We can give Him nothing) It’s what He can do in us and through us that He desires, but every strong relationship (including a relationship with Jesus) requires a good measure of both giving and receiving, so faith requires forward movement.